-This page contains answers to frequently asked questions about Digital Rights Management (DRM) and Xbox Live.
+This page contains answers to frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

-Note This article pertains to DRM and the Xbox 360.
-If you have questions about DRM and your computer, see the You may be unable to play protected content after your computer hardware changes article in the Microsoft Knowledge Base.
+Note This article discusses DRM and Xbox 360.
+If you have questions about DRM and your computer, see the article You may be unable to play protected content after your computer hardware changes in the Microsoft Knowledge Base.

-When you purchase content, you receive a license to use that content.
+You receive a license to use content when you purchase that content.
 The license has two parts: the system license and the local license.
 The system license applies to the gamertag that purchases the content, and the local license applies to the console where you first downloaded the content.

-Yes, you can transfer content licenses from one console to another once every four months.
+Yes, you can transfer content licenses from one Xbox 360 console to a different Xbox 360 console.
+However, you can only transfer a license once every four months.

 If your console was recently repaired or if you’ve purchased a new console, use the license transfer option on your console to transfer content licenses.
 Here’s how: